anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 The process of converting raw to converted marks is called **conversions**.
 Each course has different conversions, and a table of conversions is usually provided by your teacher on their Brightspace.
 Additionally, I have also made a website that converts these grades for you, so you don't need to find your grade on a complicated table.
 Check it out here: [ah07.xyz/ibconverter](https://ah07.xyz/ibconverter).

-While raw conversions are different across courses, the converted mark level boundaries are the same for every course.
+While raw marks convert to different converted marks depending on the course, the converted mark required to get a certain level is the same across all courses.
 The following are the minimum converted percentages per level:
 - 0% = Level 1
 - 50% = Level 2
 - 61% = Level 3